Macri-man/2DGame/README.md

 ## Level 8

+This level is a continuation of level 8.
+There are multiple enemies and turrets.
+The configuration was to provide difficulty but variance in each consecutive challenge.
 This level tries to encompass majority of the obstacles in an interesting layout.
 There are three branching paths one is the semi secret root in the beginning right before the second checkpoint.
 The player can choose to go past the shuriken enemy.
 At the fourth checkpoint there is another branch.
 The lower root is harder which has more enemies.
 The upper root has spikes with turrets and climbing wall.
-The player has pull the lever to continue or if the player want to make thing harder they can opt not to pull the lever.
+The lower root the player has an option again to go left or right to complete the level.

 ## Level 9

 This level is a speed level where the object is to have the player move past the obstacles with high speed.
 There are a lot of turrets to give the player a sense of fear when going through the level.
 At the end there are two pull levers to git some sort of challenge for the player to think not just dodge bullets.
 There is an enemy right near the checkpoint.
+The idea is to use rock or sneak up and use the hammer to kill the enemy before continuing.

 ## Final Level

 The final level is less intense but has majority of the obstacles.
-There is a shortcut which difficult ot get too
+There is a shortcut that is hard to get too to make the player explore the environment.
+Also, there are a couple of Big Turrets that in previous level do not hit the foreground but in this level they do.
+This is to create a hesitation as well as to make a challenge based on the players observance of the turrets and assumptions.

 ## Bugs/Problems
 * The climbing sometimes does not work properly.
 * The enemies animations as well as timing of death is off when you kill the enemy with a rock.
 * The animations for the player when throwing does not have feet movement.
+* The enemies not turning around when you push them.
+* Enemies sometime get caught on the walls.
+* The player can get stuck on the wall and environment.

 ## Future Works
 * Fixing the movement of the enemy so the player cannot push the enemy as well as fix the timing of the animations.
 * Make a better and easier climbing wall so the player does not have an glitches.
 Also have climbing wall change the players speed.
+* Add the Story to the game.